 What are short-term rental containment zones?

 Lisbon City Council introduced short-term rental containment zones in 2019, limiting the areas where AL licenses can be granted.
-This was in response to problems such as an oversaturation of AL properties in certain areas.
+This was in response to problems such as an oversaturation of AL properties in certain regions.

 Areas in Lisbon like Alfama, Bairro Alto, Baixa, Graça, and Mouraria cannot receive any more AL registrations.